opendocsg/opendoc-state-courts-practice-directions-2021/PART-19-PROCEEDINGS-BEFORE-THE-COMMUNITY-COURTS-AND-TRIBUNALS-CLUSTER.md

 >(d)	the appropriate Forms (as defined in rule 2 of the Supreme Court of Judicature (Protection from Harassment) Rules 2021),

+to be used for the purposes of proceedings (or, in the case of para (d), simplified proceedings) under the respective Rules.

 ### ***Filing of application or document in Tribunal / Simplified POHA Proceedings***